mike99mac/ovos-tools/README.md

 A Rasberry Pi 400 is another option.
 It allows the CPU to be *offboard* which frees up space onboard to house batteries.
 The CPUs also run a lot cooler due to the massive heat sink.

-Hopefully the RasPi 5 will be out soon and will be more powerful, run cooler, and be easier to procure.
+The RasPi 5 is now available and is more powerful and hopefully easier to procure than the 4 was.

 For a microphone, a flat, disk type with a mute/unmute switch for visible privacy is recommended.
 Don't use a cheap one.
 It is best to move the microphone away from the speakers and closer to the center of the room.

 You can start with just about any speaker(s) with a 3.5mm jack that will plug into the RasPi.
 I could start writing about DAC HATs and audio quality, but that's outside the scope of this document.